HachimanH20/daisyinstall/README.md

 ### Credits
+@tkchn for making this guide
 @33bca for the device trees and TWRP
-@Saksham033 for Camera2 API fix
+@Saksham033 for device trees Camera2 API fix
+@eremitein for flashable GCAM fix